1,000+ Opportunities

 When the project is complete, or funds are fully expended, the recipient must submit a final report.
 Opportunities for follow-up presentations will be offered throughout grant term.

-Based on current listing details, eligibility includes: Nonprofit organizations in Jefferson County, Kentucky.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Jefferson County, Kentucky.
+Confirm the full requirements in the official notice before applying.